New study aims to close cancer care gap for indigenous americans

 Summary

-This study looks at the genetic changes in cancer cells from Indigenous American people in the Southwest.
+This study looks at genetic changes in cancer cells from Indigenous American participants in the Southwest.
 The goal is to learn more about these cancers to improve screening and treatment.
 Researchers will enroll 300 adults who have or had cancer and identify as Indigenous American.
-Participants will receive their genetic results and help guide future care for their communities.
+Participants will receive their genetic results along with guidance to counseling and resources.

 Disclaimer